consequently/consequently-hugo/content/writing/ptp.md

 <li /> Teach both formal philosophical logic in such a way that is not doctrinaire or logically partisan.
 That is, I will <em>not</em> argue that classical logic, or that intuitionistic logic, or that My Favourite Logic is the One True Logic.
 (Of course, hearing me say this is <a href="http://consequently.org/writing/logical_pluralism/">not a surprise</a>.)
 <li /> I am (at this stage, at least) planning to make the book <a href="http://consequently.org/news/2004/03/18/publishing_a_book">available for download</a> as well as published by an academic publisher.
 </ol>

-The first couple of chapters are now available here: <a href="http://consequently.org/papers/ptp.pdf">pdf with hyperlinks</a>.